samboy/MaraDNS/README.md

 ### Please use systemd

-While MaraDNS does have scripts for starting up MaraDNS on `sysvinit` systems, these scripts are no longer fully supported, since most major Linux distributions have moved on to `systemd`, which is a lot better than the older `sysvinit` process for starting up the MaraDNS related services.
+While MaraDNS does have scripts for starting up MaraDNS at system boot time on `sysvinit` systems, these scripts are no longer fully supported, since most major Linux distributions have moved on to `systemd`, which is a lot better than the older `sysvinit` process for starting up the MaraDNS related services.

 While `make install` is only guaranteed to get MaraDNS to start up at system boot time on Ubuntu 22.04, it *should* do the right thing in Rocky